Structured Data Capture

 • All groups, display items, and questions are rendered

-• Answers appear within the associated entry control structure (selected radio buttons or check boxes, selected items within drop-downs, filled in text-boxes, etc.
+• Answers appear within the associated entry control structure (selected radio buttons or check boxes, selected items within drop-downs, filled in text-boxes, etc.)

 • Where multiple answer choices were available, all permitted choices are exposed, with those that were and were not selected being made visually evident as appropriate based on the control type used.

 The benefit of this display mode is that a Form Filler does not need to support more than one rendering approach.
 It renders completed forms and in-progress questionnaires exactly the same way.
-Also, if the reader of the QuestionnaireResponse is not familiar with the design of the Questionnaire, they may be interested in knowing what answer choices were available but not selected and what questions were availble but not answered.
+Also, if the reader of the QuestionnaireResponse is not familiar with the design of the Questionnaire, they may be interested in knowing what answer choices were available but not selected and what questions were available but not answered.

 Answers Only